White Grubs

 Life Cycle:

 The adult beetle lays its eggs in the ground during the summer.
-As the grubs hatch, they start feeding on the roots until cold weather drives them two to eight inches deeper into the soil where they overwinter.
+As the grubs hatch, they start to feed on the roots until cold weather drives them two to eight inches deeper into the soil where they overwinter.
 When Spring arrives, the grubs move up from the lower soil regions and resume feeding near the surface until they become mature and pupate from late May through early June.
-As the grubs near pupation, their feeding will subside, so new grass can be safely seeded anew in June, if desired.
+As the grubs near pupation, their feeding will subside, so new grass can be safely reseeded by the end of May, if desired.
+In the case of Japanese beetle, it is worth noting that most of the feeding done by those particular grubs occurs in the fall (they feed very little in the spring).

 How many is too many?